 Here’s another secret step: You’ll notice the dough will still be fairly sticky, as you can see below.
 Keeping the dough sticky and coating it in flour keeps the gluten free biscuits soft and tender instead of hard and grainy.
 I use the same technique with my crescent rolls.

-While GF Jules and Better Batter are fantastic flour blends for most recipes, their higher starch content doesn’t work well in this recipe.
+While GF Jules is a fantastic flour blends for most recipes, its higher starch content doesn’t work well in this recipe.
 We have also tested this recipe with Bob’s Red Mill and Grandpa’s Kitchen, and while we also love these and use them in other recipes, they don’t work with this particular recipe.

 Gluten Free Baking Powder Biscuits